• Skip to primary navigation

 1½ cups seafood stock

-• Add Worcestershire sauce, remaining 1 tablespoon of Tony Chachere's Creole Seasoning, stewed tomatoes and Louisiana hot sauce (optional); combine well (use wooden spoon to break apart tomatoes)
+• Add Worcestershire sauce, remaining 1 tablespoon of Tony Chachere's Creole Seasoning, stewed tomatoes with their juice, and Louisiana hot sauce (optional); combine well (use wooden spoon to break apart tomatoes)

 2 tablespoons Creole seasoning, 2 tablespoons Worcestershire sauce, 15 ounces stewed tomatoes

-• Allow mixture to cook on low for 10 minutes; taste for salt
+• Allow mixture to cook on low for 10 minutes, or until the tomatoes are tender; taste for salt

 • Meanwhile, prepare rice